 If you are looking for a career in health care, have great interpersonal skills, are detail oriented, and like to work as part of a team, a career as an ophthalmic assistant may be for you.
 Ophthalmic assistants gather medical histories, conduct vision tests, coordinate patient schedules, and assist eye doctors with various procedural and clerical duties.

-At NECC, the Ophthalmic Assistant Certificate is designed to provide students with the knowledge, technical skills, and work ethic required for you to perform competently in entry level position as a certified ophthalmic assistant.
+The Ophthalmic Assistant Certificate is designed to provide students with the knowledge, technical skills, and work ethic required for you to perform competently in an entry level position as a certified ophthalmic assistant.
 The program integrates classroom theory, laboratory experience, and clinical practice to prepare graduates for employment in an ophthalmic clinical setting.

 Graduates will be able to pursue many career paths.
 Ophthalmic assistants work in a variety of health care settings including ophthalmologist's offices, hospitals, and clinics.
 Job opportunities are good and are expected to grow.